0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ## Secure your [VPS](../pbc-fundamentals/dictionary.md#vps)

-You need to set up security measures to minimize the risks of your node crashing or being hacked.
-You now learn how to configure the firewall and monitor your hardware.
+Adding our recommended set of security measures minimizes vulnerabilities in your node.
+This guide teaches you how to configure the firewall and monitor your hardware.

 ### Change root password